Flour Pot Bakery, Best Coffee Shops Brighton

 Cafe Coho

 The first independent coffee shop you’ll see when you get off the train in Brighton.
 Cafe Coho specialises in dark-roasted coffee and brews a blend of coffees from smallholder farmers in Costa Rica, Sumatra, Rwanda and Guatemala.
 The perfect coffee place on Queen’s Road in Brighton when waiting for a train.
 But an equally worthwhile cafe to drop into when exploring Brighton’s town centre.
-Interesting foodie menu for light snacks and lunch.

-Google Map: 53 Ship St, Brighton BN1 1AF83a Queen’s Rd, Brighton BN1 3XE
+Google Maps: 53 Ship St, Brighton BN1 1AF83a Queen’s Rd, Brighton BN1 3XE

 Trading Post Coffee Roasters